-10 Acts of Kindness, Gratitude, and Giving Back to Share with Kids
+10 Ways to Teach Kindness, Gratitude, and Giving Back to Kids

 Kids notice everything.
 Knowing that makes it all the more important for parents, caregivers, and teachers to model the behaviors we want children to develop, like being kind, showing appreciation, and contributing to the community.